-Figma is the design tool of choice for many teams at Microsoft, and this applies to the design team at Microsoft SwiftKey and while we had a robust component library in place — it was due a refresh after completing a major project that saw us rebuild many of our controls and panels.
-I worked with another designer on the team to create a new, modern library system that takes advantage of the latest features in Figma and scales well across our entire product.
+Figma is the design tool of choice for many teams at Microsoft, and this applies to the design team at Microsoft SwiftKey.
+While we had a robust component library in place — it was due a refresh after completing a major project that saw us rebuild many of our controls and panels.
+I worked with another designer on the team to lead an effort to create a new, modern library system that takes advantage of the latest features in Figma and scales well across our entire product.

 We use Figma because of it’s collaborative nature — which is crucial for us.
 While most of the team is in London, we collaborate with partners on all sides of the world and need to be able to share documents quickly and get feedback instantly.
 This ease of collaboration also makes it easy to share work with partner teams as there is no need to send file revisions, we can simply link them to our living Figma document.

 I oversaw updating our Android component library.
 Many of the components were outdated or did not reflect product truths, especially so for our settings app which had undergone a massive rearchitecture and redesign as part of work for Surface Duo.
 I recreated these components from scratch, ensuring they accurately represented our in-market product.

-I also spent time providing new iconography for SwiftKey, partnering with the Microsoft Design System Studio to craft a custom set of Fluent Icons specifically for the keyboard (see more about these on the Fluent Icons page).
+I also spent time providing new iconography for SwiftKey, partnering with our internal Design System Studio to craft a custom set of Fluent Icons specifically for the keyboard (see more about these on the Fluent Icons page).
 These icons are lighter in weight, and doing this work allowed us to align with Fluent while still being respectful to the existing themes and design of SwiftKey.